 Definition of Strategic Planning

-Strategic Planning is a planning process undertaken by the top level management, to decide Where the organisation wants to reach in future?
-And What should be done to pursue the organisational vision, mission, and objectives?
+Strategic Planning is a planning process undertaken by the top level management, to decide Where the organization wants to reach in future?
+And What should be done to pursue the organizational vision, mission, and objectives?
 It is an analytical process which examines the micro and macro environment of business.
 The process is used to define the company’s vision, ambitions, and set priorities to make a route that will lead the company towards its ultimate goal.